teckmonster/pickupstrength/_posts/2018-08-31-Breathing-Techniques-You-Might-Not-Have-Known.markdown

 * Can you make them quiet?
 * Continue with couple more breath on your own pace.

-Before taking the teacher training, I took Becky (my instructor) yoga class because I am curious about yoga.
+Before taking the teacher training, I took Becky (my instructor) yoga class at Infinity Yoga (now YogaWorks in Atlanta area) because I am curious about yoga.
 I want to learn how to execute the poses and incorporate with my weightlifting training.
 That day, I learned a different way to breathe.
 I used to have short and chopping breathing that I only filled up to my upper chest.
 Because of my curiosity, I learn more about other breathing technique and improve my breathing quality overall.

 Everyone has different goals.
 Some of the students who took the teacher training are to become a yoga instructor.
 For me, it is my curiosity.
 If something sparks curious in you, take action, and you might be surprised what new things you might learn along the way.